Phillip-dev33/Neon-Shop/README.md

 ## Use these commands to install and run the backend.
+- npm install.
-npm install then npm run dev
+- npm run dev
-add .env file to connect.
+- add .env file to connect.

 MONGO_USERNAME =
 MONGO_PW =